Could this organism make you sick?

 The Black Death, which killed at least one third of Europe’s population in the 1300s, is believed to have been caused by the bacterium Yersinia pestis.

 Bacterial contamination of foods can lead to digestive problems, an illness known as food poisoning.
 Raw eggs and undercooked meats commonly carry the bacteria that can cause food poisoning.
-Food poisoning can be prevented by cooking meat thoroughly and washing surfaces that have been in contact with raw meat.
+Food poisoning can be prevented by cooking meat thoroughly, which kills most microbes, and washing surfaces that have been in contact with raw meat.
 Washing your hands before and after handling food also helps prevent contamination.

 Some bacteria also have the potential to be used as biological weapons by terrorists.
 An example is anthrax, a disease caused by the bacterium Bacillus anthracis.
 Inhaling the spores of this bacterium can lead to a deadly infection, and, therefore, it is a dangerous weapon.
 In 2001, an act of terrorism in the United States involved B. anthracis spores sent in letters through the mail.